 5. After all the diagnosis process is done, take the SD card from its slot and put it back.

-When a PC or another device recognizes your SD card, the cause of Samsung Galaxy S10/S10+ that is not detecting SD card issue is probably linked to the phone.
+When a PC or another device recognizes your SD card, the cause of Samsung Galaxy S10/S10+ not detecting the SD card issue is probably linked to the phone.

 Format SD card

-You have tried to use a different memory card on your Samsung Galaxy S10/S10+, and it worked fine.
-There is one more solution you should try – format your SD card.
-However, before formatting the card, it will be better to back up the data first.
+If you tried using a different memory card on your Samsung Galaxy S10/S10+, and it worked fine, there is one more solution you should try – format your SD card.
+Before formatting the card, ensure you back up the data first.
 The process will erase all the data inside.

 1. Place the SD card on your Samsung Galaxy S10/S10+ correctly